WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-12-02-microservice-series-from-zero-to-hero.md

 date: 2020-12-02
 author: Wolfgang Ofner
 categories: [Cloud, Kubernetes]
-tags: [AKS, Kubernetes, Docker, YAML, Azure, NET 5, Helm, CI-CD, Pipeline, Azure DevOps, C#]
+tags: [AKS, Kubernetes, Docker, YAML, Azure, NET 5, Helm, CI-CD, Azure DevOps, C#, Azure]
 ---

 I am working as a consultant and software engineer on different projects which focus on microservice, DevOps, and process automation.
 Many of my consulting jobs are about explaining microservice, why they are great, and how to use them efficiently.
 Microservices is a buzzword that's around for a couple of years and almost every developer knows it but not that many know how to implement them.